NHIndustries

 NHIndustries (NHI) is a helicopter manufacturing company specifically established to be NATO Helicopter Management Agency's prime contractor for the design and development, industrialisation, production and logistic support of the NHIndustries NH90 series of helicopters.

-Established in 1992, NHIndustries was formed as a partnership between Eurocopter of France, Germany and Spain (now Airbus Helicopters), Agusta of Italy (now Leonardo) and Stork Fokker Aerospace of the Netherlands (now Fokker Aerostructures).
+NHIndustries was established in 1992 as a partnership between Eurocopter of France and Germany (now Airbus Helicopters), Agusta of Italy (now Leonardo) and Stork Fokker Aerospace of the Netherlands (now GKN Fokker).

 History

 The NHIndustries NH90 is a medium-sized, twin-engine, multi-role military helicopter developed in response to NATO requirements calling for a battlefield helicopter which would also be capable of being operated in naval environments.
 Both development and manufacture of the rotorcraft has been principally handled by NHIndustries, a collaborative company.
 It is presently owned by Airbus Helicopters, Leonardo (formerly AgustaWestland) and Fokker Aerostructures.

 In 1985, France, West Germany, Italy, the Netherlands, and the United Kingdom teamed to develop a NATO battlefield transport and anti-ship/anti-submarine helicopter for the 1990s.
 The United Kingdom left the team in 1987.
 On 1 September 1992, NH Industries signed an NH90 design-and-development contract with NAHEMA (NATO Helicopter Management Agency).
 This agency represented the four participating nations: France, Germany, Italy, and the Netherlands.
 Portugal later joined the agency in June 2001.

 Design work on the helicopter started in 1993.
 The first prototype, PT1, made the type's first flight on 18 December 1995.
 The second prototype, PT2, first flew on 19 March 1997 and the third prototype, PT3, on 27 November 1998.
 On 12 December 2002, PT3 became the first helicopter to fly exclusively with fly-by-wire controls following the removal of mechanical back-up controls.

 The NH90 was developed into two main variants: the Tactical Transport Helicopter (TTH) and the NATO Frigate Helicopter (NFH).
 These two main variants share about 75% commonality with each other.
 Many of the operators have requested specific configurations to their own helicopter fleets, thus each nation's NH90 is effectively customized to the end-user's requirements.
 During the development phase of the programme in the 1990s, both technical and funding problems were experienced.
 In June 2000, the partner nations placed a large production order for the type, valued at US$8.6 billion, for a total of 366 helicopters.
 Additional orders have since followed from customers in Europe, Asia, and Australia.
 By April 2013, a total of 529 NH90s of all variants were on order by various customers.

 The NH90 was initially intended to be produced at three exporting final assembly lines (FAL); Cascina Costa in Italy for AgustaWestland, Marignane in France and Donauwörth in Germany for Airbus Helicopters.
 The Nordic and Australian contracts stipulated production locally (the Nordic ones at Patria in Finland and the Australian ones in Brisbane).
 Spain has a final assembly line at Albacete.
 The Marignane assembly line can reportedly complete up to 22 NH90s per year.

 The production responsibilities were divided amongst the major sections/components amongst each of the shareholding companies: